stolostron/rhacm-docs/governance/compliance_intro.md

 # Red Hat Advanced Cluster Management for Kubernetes Governance and risk

-Use the Governance and risk dashboard to view and manage the number of policy violations in your clusters and applications.
+Use the Governance and risk page to view and manage the number of policy violations in your clusters and applications.

 From the _Policies_ tab, you can view a summary of cluster and policy violations.
 You can customize your _Summary_ view by filtering the violations by categories or standards.
 Collapse the summary to see less information.